Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A cardiologist will then be able to make an informed decision about whether to admit or discharge a patient, typically after 12 to 18 hours.

-The new unit is another “best practice” inspired by Baylor Garland’s recent Heart Failure and Chest Pain accreditations from the Society of Chest Pain Centers.
+The new unit is another “best practice” inspired by Baylor Scott & White – Garland’s recent Chest Pain accreditation from the Society of Chest Pain Centers.